Forecasting the Next US Administration’s Approach to the Region

 • Harris was incredibly vocal during her December 2023 meeting with President Abdel-Fattah el-Sisi that the US would not accept under any circumstances the forced relocation of Palestinians from Gaza or the West Bank into Egypt.

-• Trump has previously praised Egyptian President Abdel-Fattah el-Sisi as his “favorite dictator” and never conditioned foreign aid to Egypt on human rights benchmarks as the Biden administration has.
+• Trump maintained a friendly and transactional relationship with Egyptian President Sisi, and his administration never conditioned foreign aid to Cairo on human rights benchmarks as the Biden administration had.

 In examining the record of the two presidential candidates, it is important to keep in mind five fundamental points: